jcolomb/HCS_analysis/Metadata_information/Readme.md

 # Add your data

 - create a folder in the folder containing the Project_metadata.csv file and name it according to the information given in the Project_metadata.csv file
-- Either use the template provided, or make sure there is a experiment metadata file and a lab metadata file found at the path given in the Project_metadata.csv file
+- Either use the template provided, or make sure there is a experiment metadata file and a lab metadata file found at the path given in the Project_metadata.csv file.
-- Put the videos in the video folders (this is optional, we do not need the videos to run the analysis)
+- Put the videos in the video folders (this is optional, we do not need the videos to run the analysis).
 - Put the data in one videoanalysis_output folder.
-If the data was analysed with different software, add one folder per software.
+If the data was analysed with different software, add one folder per software (for example HCS3_output and HCS4_output).
 Note that only one output may be analysed at a time.
-If you have different data folder, you should create a new row in the  Project_metadata.csv file.
+If you have used different analysis software, you should create a new row in the Project_metadata.csv file for each.

 # Create a lab metadata

-- Fill the lab metadata information. only time of light on and light off are necessary entries.
+- Fill the lab metadata information.
+Only time of light on and light off are necessary entries.

 # Build the experiment metadata file